 But before we dive into the fun, creative side, we have to get you set up with a Facebook ad account, aka Business Manager, so you can launch your ads on Facebook.

 So let’s pull back the curtain and take a peek behind the scenes where the “Ad work” happens!

 What Is A Facebook Business Manager?

-Facebook Business Manager is the platform’s all-in-one tool to take your ad idea from inception to an active ad campaign!
+Facebook Business Manager is the platform’s all-in-one tool to take your ad idea from inception to monitoring your active campaigns!

 Within Business Manager, you will have the ability to access your various Facebook Pages and ad accounts.